 Also you pay for what you use so looks like some sort of overdraft facility.
 Entire process looked online and it claims you get money in 2 days which is more or less same as when you get your money if you redeem it.

-I hope none of you need to go for it but since feature is available, just wanted to let you know.
+I hope none of you need to go for it but feature is available.

 After regular use, I feel I can give them **** (4 star) for all the features like Tradesmart, Savesmart, weekly SIP, family account and managed account.